We all have them: thoughts, beliefs that are holding us back. That, instead of helping us evolve and improve, they are a hindrance.

 Let’s carry on with the example of the chaotic version of myself.

 “I have such a messy mind, I can’t function otherwise” – this is something I used to tell myself ALL the time.
 And, of course, part of it is true, because it’s just my personality.
 But, doing the work and rummaging through memories from my old, old past, I realised it was also a belief I took over from my mum.
-My mum is an incredible human being and she is the best mum in the Universe – as I’m sure each and every one of us says about their own mums.
+My mum is an incredible human being and she is the best mum in the Universe – as I’m sure each and every one of us says about our own mums.

 But, God, was she disorganised!
 She was all over the place.
 Now, I know for sure that she must have had a plan, but, being a kid, I only saw the chaos from the surface.
-She was either ironing, cooking, running to work, arguing with dad, attending parent meetings at my brother’s school, taking me to school and so on.
+She was either ironing, cooking, running to work, arguing with dad, attending parent meetings at my brother’s school, taking me to school, and so on.
 Her days were a big whirl.

 I have turned this into my defence mechanism

 Of course, my twenties were full of ups and downs and I had many success stories to tell, but, I swear, entrepreneurship is a whole different kettle of fish.
-There is no boss to tell you what to do – you’re wearing all the hats in the beginning and, if you’re not organised, you risk on becoming overwhelmed quite rapidly.
+There is no boss to tell you what to do – you’re wearing all the hats in the beginning and, if you’re not organised, you risk becoming overwhelmed quite rapidly.
 It has happened to me too, that’s how I knew I needed to change something.

 Now going back to the limiting beliefs, here are some of the most recurring beliefs mumpreneurs keep on having: